 However, a much more manageable trip is to take on the southern corner of WA encompassing Perth through to Bunbury, Busselton, Margaret River, then through the Southern Forests and on to Denmark and Albany on the south coast.

-Although you will not touch on all WA has to offer, this round trip will certainly give you a brilliant taster of the fresh produce, dramatic coasts and tall timber in this lush and biodiverse corner of Australia.
+Although you will not touch on all WA has to offer, this round trip will certainly give you a brilliant taster of the fresh produce, dramatic coasts and tall timber in this lush and bio-diverse corner of Australia.

 The most notable landmarks and natural features you won’t want to miss include the Busselton Jetty – the longest wooden jetty in the southern hemisphere.
 Experience the wineries and boutique breweries of Margaret River.

 Visit the fascinating lime stone caves of the Leeuwin Naturaliste Ridge and stand at the most south-westerly point of Australia, Cape Leeuwin.
-The winter sees frequent whale spotting along the coast, whilst spring brings with it beautiful wild flowers and mild days.
+The winter sees frequent whale spotting along the coast, while spring brings with it beautiful wild flowers and mild days.

 Onward to the southern forests you won’t want to miss climbing at least one of the Fire Climb Trees in the Pemberton region, walk among the giant tingle trees of Walpole in the Valley of the Giants and continue along the dramatic Southern Ocean coastline to Albany.